shahid4003/moorhouse/src/data/services/cabinet-painting.md

         title: Customized Solutions
         text: We understand that every homeowner is different.
 We offer painting services that fit your style and budget.
+  - type: rich-text
+    heading: Why Choose Our Residential Painting Service?
+    content: Whether you want to change the look of just one room or your whole house, our team will work with you every step of the way to make sure you're happy.
+Our residential painting services are designed to help you create the perfect look for your space, whether you're looking to refresh a single room or transform your entire home.
+    showList: true
+    list:
+      - item: We use high-quality materials and take pride in our work.
+      - item: We guarantee your residential painting project's satisfaction.
+      - item: Our experienced residential painters can handle any size project.
+      - item: We offer affordable pricing that fits within your budget.
+      - item: We customize painting to your style and budget.
 ---